On This Page

 Why Visit Montego Bay?

 Montego Bay anchors Jamaica's thriving North Coast tourism industry where sprawling all-inclusive mega-resorts blanket pristine white-sand beaches, infectious reggae rhythms pulse through beachfront rum bars, and the laid-back national motto no problem, mon genuinely captures authentic island ease and friendly Jamaican attitude.
-This northwestern coastal city (pop. approximately 110,000 city, serving as Jamaica's second-largest urban area) serves as the island's primary tourism hub and international gateway—busy Sangster International Airport handled over 5 million passengers in 2024, funneling visitors directly to MoBay (affectionate local nickname) and surrounding famous resort towns including legendary Negril's Seven Mile Beach (1.5 hours west) and Ocho Rios' spectacular Dunn's River Falls (1.5 hours east).
+This northwestern coastal city (pop. approximately 110,000, often called Jamaica's 'Second City' and the island's leading resort hub outside Kingston) serves as the island's primary tourism hub and international gateway—busy Sangster International Airport handled over 5 million passengers in 2024, funneling visitors directly to MoBay (affectionate local nickname) and surrounding famous resort towns including legendary Negril's Seven Mile Beach (1.5 hours west) and Ocho Rios' spectacular Dunn's River Falls (1.5 hours east).

 What to Do